Timothy C. Hain, M.D.• Page last modified: December 3, 2022 • You may also be interested in our many pages on migraine on this site

 Venlafaxine often reduces hot flashes in menopause.
 (Evans et al, 2005) On the other hand, we have encountered patients who feel "hot all the time".
 The evidence for other non-hormonal treatments, such as herbals, that reduce hot flashes is not strong (Franco et al, 2016)

 We have encountered withdrawal problems in persons who stop effexor in larger doses than 37.5 mg, but almost none with the low dose of 37.5 generally used for migraine.
+The most disturbing withdrawal symptom is "head zaps".
+(Papp et al, 2018).
+This can nearly always be avoided by simply downtapering in the same way that it was uptapered.

 There have been occasional reports of the "serotonin syndrome" provoked by the combination of effexor and triptans (see abortives), as well as the "SSRI" family of antidepressants.
 It seems unlikely that this would occur when using the small doses typical for migraine prophylaxis (37.5 to 75 per day), but caution is advised.